Lightstreamer/Lightstreamer-example-StockList-client-flutter/README.md

             # Use with the CupertinoIcons class for iOS style icons.
             cupertino_icons: ^1.0.2
             # The following adds the Lightstreamer plugin to your application.
-            lightstreamer_flutter_client: ^1.0.0
+            lightstreamer_flutter_client: ^1.1.0

 2. Install it.
-From the terminal: run `flutter pub get`.
-From Android Studio/IntelliJ: Click Packages get in the action ribbon at the top of pubspec.yaml.
-From VS Code: Click Get Packages located in right side of the action ribbon at the top of pubspec.yaml.
+From the terminal: run `flutter pub get`.\
+From Android Studio/IntelliJ: Click `Packages get` in the action ribbon at the top of `pubspec.yaml`.\
+From VS Code: Click `Get Packages` located in right side of the action ribbon at the top of `pubspec.yaml`.

 3. Import it.
 Add a corresponding import statement in the Dart code.